 The Bedburg Werewolf

-Peter Stubbe, a wealthy, fifteenth-century farmer in Bedburg, Germany, may be the most notorious werewolf of them all.
+Peter Stubbe, a wealthy, 16th-century farmer in Bedburg, Germany, may be the most notorious werewolf of them all.
 According to folklore, he turned into a wolf-like creature at night and devoured many citizens of Bedburg.

 Peter was eventually blamed for the gruesome killings after being cornered by hunters who claimed they saw him shape-shift from wolf to human form.
 He experienced a grisly execution after confessing under torture to savagely killing animals, men, women and children—and eating their remains.
 He also declared he owned an enchanted belt that gave him the power to transform into a wolf at will.
 Not surprisingly, the belt was never found.